hov1417/picotcpls/t/ipmininet/readme_for_figure_app_migration.md

 tcpdump -n -i c-eth0 -v > my_exp_tcpls_migration.pcap
 ```

 kill it when the experiment completed.
+You can either 'quit' ipmininet
+from the CLI or ctrl-c the tcpdump process.

 Important!
 Save the timing events you see on the console.
 Those are
 STREAM_ATTACH events, STREAM_CLOSE events, i.e., all events that the